Phylogenetic tree

 Limitations of phylogenetic analysis

 Although phylogenetic trees produced on the basis of sequenced genes or genomic data in different species can provide evolutionary insight, these analyses have important limitations.
 Most importantly, the trees that they generate are not necessarily correct – they do not necessarily accurately represent the evolutionary history of the included taxa.
 As with any scientific result, they are subject to falsification by further study (e.g., gathering of additional data, analyzing the existing data with improved methods).
-The data on which they are based may be noisy;[23] the analysis can be confounded by genetic recombination,[24] horizontal gene transfer,[25] hybridisation between species that were not nearest neighbors on the tree before hybridisation takes place, convergent evolution, and conserved sequences.
+The data on which they are based may be noisy;[23] the analysis can be confounded by genetic recombination,[24] horizontal gene transfer,[25] hybridisation between species that were not nearest neighbors on the tree before hybridisation takes place, and conserved sequences.

 Also, there are problems in basing an analysis on a single type of character, such as a single gene or protein or only on morphological analysis, because such trees constructed from another unrelated data source often differ from the first, and therefore great care is needed in inferring phylogenetic relationships among species.
 This is most true of genetic material that is subject to lateral gene transfer and recombination, where different haplotype blocks can have different histories.
 In these types of analysis, the output tree of a phylogenetic analysis of a single gene is an estimate of the gene's phylogeny (i.e. a gene tree) and not the phylogeny of the taxa (i.e. species tree) from which these characters were sampled, though ideally, both should be very close.
 For this reason, serious phylogenetic studies generally use a combination of genes that come from different genomic sources (e.g., from mitochondrial or plastid vs. nuclear genomes),[26] or genes that would be expected to evolve under different selective regimes, so that homoplasy (false homology) would be unlikely to result from natural selection.